Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Pool"

-Re-exports all named exports from the "effect/Pool" module as "Pool".
+Re-exports all named exports from the "effect/Pool" module as `Pool`.

 **Signature**